 What is the difference between foster care and adoption?

 Foster care is a temporary family for a child.
 Adoption is a permanent family for a child.
 As a foster parent, your goal is to help a child and birth family reunite.
 When a child is unable to return home and the court terminates parental rights, the child becomes available for adoption.

 You can attend a one hour information session to learn more about becoming a foster parent.
 Sessions are held on a regular basis in Charlottetown, Summerside, O'Leary, Montague and Souris.
 For more information about these sessions please see our Foster Parent Information Sessions Page.
 For more information on any of these sessions please phone (902) 888-8106.

-Who may I contact with questions about foster parenting?
+Who may I contact with questions about foster parenting or interest in applying?